iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

 ## Using A Realsense Camera

-Ensure you have set up your Realsense camera device and adding the settings correctly to your config.json as mentioned above, then navigate to the root of the project and execute the following command:
+Ensure you have set up your Realsense camera device and added the settings correctly to your config.json as mentioned above, then navigate to the root of the project and execute the following command:

     $ python TassRealsense.py